 Gage Gomez: The speed that the city operates at.
 People are up at all times of the day, depending on what their job is, getting what they need to get done, done.
 I love the grind, hustle, and bustle.
 That is New York City’s dynamic and diverse culture; no other city is like it.

 MB: Where else have you been that has inspired you?

-“I think a lot of kids get caught up in praising these unrealistic lives where you’re living in a mansion making TikToks all day thinking you’re going to become extremely wealthy off of that.”Gage Gomez
+I think a lot of kids get caught up in praising these unrealistic lives where you’re living in a mansion making TikToks all day, thinking you’re going to become extremely wealthy off that.Gage Gomez

 MB: You’re in college on a PreMed track.
-I think that’s interesting because a lot of people think being an influencer is an end all be all.
-In a way you’re promoting higher education and challenging your followers to keep learning.
+That’s interesting because many people think being an influencer is an end-all-be-all.
+In a way, you promote higher education and challenge your followers to keep learning.
 Is that something you’ve thought about?

 MB: Tell us about your workout/gym routine.
 Any advice for people just starting out?